jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust/index.md

 > the specified duration, this function may invoke that system call multiple
 > times.

-To paraphrase: Rust is wise to this spurious wakeup behaviour, and will restart that `sleep` syscall for you.
+To paraphrase: Rust is wise to this wakeup behaviour, and will restart that `sleep` syscall for you.
 So, we're going to have to find another way to ensure that our application wakes up when an interrupt occurs.